-Empower the military families of justice-involved veterans to maintain and nurture their critical connections to promote well-being.
+Empower military family members and justice-involved veterans to maintain and nurture their critical connections to promote well-being.

 Valor Village Foundation, Inc. is a non-profit 501(c)(3) organization that provides safe, comfortable, overnight lodging for family members who’ve traveled to the Hampton Roads region of Virginia to visit with an incarcerated military veteran.